jyeager123/Bellabeat/README.md

 ![Minutes Awake in Bed vs  Daily Activity](https://user-images.githubusercontent.com/102268286/222931464-23e4a4b0-74c6-42c0-a9ec-05d6c631135c.PNG)

-As we can see a womans' workout routine and total steps taken in a day had close to no impact on their time laying awake in bed, as the correlation of all thhree is close to zero.
+As we can see a woman's workout routine and total steps taken in a day had close to no impact on their time lying awake in bed, as the correlation of all three is close to zero.

-Next I wanted to find out how a womans workout routine and steps taken per day impacted her total calorie intake in a day.
+Next I wanted to find out how a woman's workout routine and steps taken per day impacted her total calorie intake in a day.

 ```
 ---Finds the calorie intake and workout distance---